joyrexus/crossfiltering/README.md

 called [dc.js](http://nickqizhu.github.io/dc.js/).
 Looks convenient if you're working on a web-based dashboard and cool with the predefined chart types.

+If you need to construct aggregations with crossfilter, see the [reductio](http://esjewett.com/blog/reductio) library.
+It helps build up aggregation functions that work correctly and efficiently with crossfilter's model.

 If you're dealing with categorical data (e.g., surveys), try [catcorr.js](https://github.com/deanmalmgren/catcorrjs).

 If you're dealing with streaming time series, see [cube.js](https://github.com/square/cube).

 For inspiration on how crossfilter might be used in conjunction with a nicely structured query interface for a particular domain, check out the [Harvest](http://harvest.research.chop.edu/) [demo](http://harvest.research.chop.edu/demo/query/) and read the [manifesto](http://harvest.research.chop.edu/manifesto/).
+Similarly, crossfilter enables interactive exploration of spatio-temporal data in Stanford's [Palladio](http://esjewett.com/blog/palladio) project for the digital humanities.